Spoonie Living

 The views and opinions expressed on this blog are purely our own.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer, provider, or party in question.
 This blog does not contain any content which might present a conflict of interest.

 We choose to promote only products that are in line with our blog's values and we feel will truly benefit our readers.
 In our reviews, we can assure you that we’ll always give our honest opinions, findings, beliefs, or experiences on those topics or products.
-This does not apply to our Project Wonderful ad bars, as we do not actively choose the content; however, if you see any objectionable advertisements, please let us know and we'll be glad to remove that buyer.

 Please feel free to contact us with any additional questions or concerns about this blog!